Komron Tursunov

-Komron Tursunov (Комрон Турсунов; born 24 April 1996) is a Tajik professional footballer who plays as a forward for TRAU in the I-League.
+Komron Tursunov (Комрон Турсунов; born 24 April 1996) is a Tajik professional footballer who plays as an attacking midfielder for Super League Kerala club Malappuram and the Tajikistan national team.

 Club career

 In August 2019, Tursunov went on trial with Utrecht for two weeks, with Rosenborg also stating an interest in having Tursunov on trial.

 Mohun Bagan

 On 21 December 2019, Tursunov signed for Mohun Bagan, in the Hero I-League.
 Tursunov scored his first goal for the club against NEROCA FC at the Khuman Lampak Main Stadium.
 They clinched the league title that season.

 TRAU

 In 2020, he moved to another I-League side TRAU on a one-year deal.
 He scored six goals in 2020–21 season alongside league's fastest ever goal (9 seconds), as his team achieved third place.

 Khujand

 On 2 August 2021, Tursunov returned to the Tajikistan Higher League, signing for FK Khujand.

 Rajasthan United

 On 6 December 2021, Tursunov moved back to India and signed with newly promoted I-League club Rajasthan United FC on a season-long deal.